ioanniskousis/private-events/README.md

 <hr/>

 ## Testing
-  - Test have been included using RSpec for controllers and models
+  - Tests have been included using RSpec for controllers, views and models
   - Location /spec/
   - 6 test files
     - main_menu_spec.rb
       Tests the functionality of the application's menu bar buttons
     - controllers/events_controller_spec.rb
       Tests the actions of the events controller